 This measure is applicable to any Development Project in land use categories A, B, and C that does not have a Muni Rapid network connection within 1⁄4 mile from the project site.
-No shuttle service lines shall replicate a Muni service line, except with approval by the SFMTA.
+No shuttle service lines shall replicate a Muni service line, unless recommended for approval by the SFMTA Director or designee.